Scottish Rite Masonic Museum & Library

 Leon N. Abbott and Arnold Veague Scholarships

-Named for Leon M. Abbott, Sovereign Grand Commander from 1921 to 1932, the Abbott Scholarship Program provides financial support for the continuing undergraduate and graduate education of Scottish Rite Masons, young men and women from Scottish Rite families, and Masonic-related youth groups.
+Named for Leon M. Abbott, Sovereign Grand Commander from 1921-1932, the Abbott Scholarship Program provides financial support for the continuing undergraduate and graduate education of Scottish Rite Masons, young men and women from Scottish Rite families, and Masonic-related youth groups.

-The Arnold Veague Scholarship Program is an extension of the Abbott Scholarship Program for Maine residents who qualify under the same criteria as the Abbott Scholarship Program.
+The Arnold Veague Scholarship Program is an extension of the Abbott Scholarship Program for Maine residents who qualify under the Abbott Scholarship Program criteria.

-Eligibility: Those meeting any of the following criteria are eligible to apply for the 2019 Abbott and Veague Scholarship programs for undergraduate studies:
+Those meeting any of the following criteria are eligible to apply for the Abbott and Veague Scholarship programs for undergraduate studies:

 - A Scottish Rite Mason of the Northern Masonic Jurisdiction